 Commission by an authorized representative.
-If a taxpayer or a self-administered county or municipality or their authorized representative fails to appear at a hearing after proper service of notice, the judge may dismiss the appeal with prejudice, reset the matter for a subsequent hearing, or proceed with the hearing. - (m) Any person upon application, and at the discretion of the judge, may be permitted to intervene in any dispute before the Tax Appeals Commission if that person's rights are or may be affected by the outcome of the proceeding and the person's interest is not otherwise adequately represented in the case.
+If a taxpayer or a self-administered county or municipality or their authorized representative fails to appear at a hearing after proper service of notice, the judge may dismiss the appeal with prejudice, reset the matter for a subsequent hearing, or proceed with the hearing. - (m) Any taxpayer upon application may be permitted to intervene in any dispute before the Tax Appeals Commission to the extent allowed in Circuit Court under the Alabama Rules of Civil Procedure.
 Intervenors may also appeal to circuit court from a final or other appealable order, as provided herein for appeals.
-Parties interested in the outcome of any case before the Tax Appeals Commission, with the permission of the judge, may submit amicus briefs.
+Parties interested in the outcome of any case before the Tax Appeals Commission, with the permission of the judge, may submit amicus briefs. - (n) All testimony, exhibits, documents, and other materials submitted by a party or introduced into evidence at a hearing before the Tax Appeals Commission, and all final and other orders issued by the judge, shall be deemed public information except:

-- (n) All testimony, exhibits, documents, and other materials submitted by a party or introduced into evidence at a hearing before the Tax Appeals Commission, and all final and other orders issued by the judge, shall be deemed public information except: - (1) Information received from the Internal Revenue Service that is restricted by law or agreement from disclosure. - (2) Other information or records required by law not to be disclosed or which is the subject of a protective order issued pursuant to Section 40-2B-11(b). - (3) As otherwise ordered by the judge. - 15 §40-2B-10.
-Burden of proof in Tax Appeals Commission 16 proceedings.
+1 (1) Information received from the Internal Revenue 2 Service that is restricted by law or agreement from 3 disclosure.

+- (2) Other information or records required by law not to be disclosed or which is the subject of a protective order issued pursuant to Section 40-2B-11(b). - (3) As otherwise ordered by the judge.

+§40-2B-10.
+Burden of proof in Tax Appeals Commission proceedings.

-On appeal to the Tax Appeals Commission, a final assessment shall be prima facie correct, and the burden of proof shall be on the taxpayer to prove that the assessment is incorrect.
-In cases involving denied refunds, the burden shall also be on the taxpayer to prove that a refund is due.
+On appeal to the Tax Appeals Commission, a final assessment shall not be prima facie correct, and the burden of proof shall be on the department to prove that the assessment is correct.
+In cases involving denied refunds, the burden shall be on the taxpayer to prove that a refund is due.
 The judge shall have discretion to determine the party to proceed first with the evidence in the case.